-If you've not read the books, and been there through the acquisition of the movie rights, the making of the movie, the distribution, the fan marketing scheme and finally, the crowd-funding campaign, I'd suggest reading another post — perhaps this one on what was changed from the books for the movie.
+If you've not read the books, and been there through the acquisition of the movie rights, the making of the movie, the distribution, the fan marketing scheme and finally, the crowd-funding campaign, I'd suggest brushing up on some #VampireAcademy knowledge, and seeing what it's all about — perhaps this one on what was changed from the books for the movie.

 Will There Be A 'Vampire Academy 2' Coming Out?